janeta1/SnakeProject/README.md

 4. Adan Morones:
     - Created the fruit classes/interface.
     - Made sure the snake cannot move in the opposite direction of its current movement.
+    - Helped with the general structure and readability of the code.